nataliakiselev/busaba/README.md

-A CSS practice, with use of flexbox: visual copy of busaba.com using provided assets and HTML
+A CSS student practice, demonstrarting use of flexbox and media queries: visual copy of busaba.co.
+No JS.

 ### ✨ [Demo](https://nataliakiselev.github.io/busaba)